-Your engagement ring should shine bright but also glimmer with your personality.
-Some couples may want to create engagement rings that are as unique as their relationship!
+Your engagement ring should not only shine bright, but also glimmer with every facet of your personality.
+Some couples may want to create engagement rings that are as unique as their relationship.
 After all, a ring is something you will wear every single day and it should be something you truly love and adore.
-Here's everything you need to know about designing custom engagement rings, with expert advice from jewelry-design pros Meredith Kahn and Jennifer Gandia of Greenwich Jewelers.
+Here's everything you need to know about designing custom engagement rings, with expert advice from jewelry design pros Meredith Kahn and Jennifer Gandia of Greenwich Jewelers.

 1. Start Early

 Customized engagement rings take anywhere from a couple of weeks to a couple of months; be sure to start the journey early if you're in a time crunch.

 "I think the most important thing to have is visual cues, visual inspiration," Gandia advises.
 The creative director cites Pinterest boards and Instagram images as particularly utilitarian starting points for creating a custom ring.
 Maybe you like the band on this ring, the setting on that ring, and the color of the stone on yet another ring; when you're creating your very own design, you can borrow ideas from anywhere.

 3. Find a Highly Recommended Jeweler Whose Aesthetic Mirrors Your Own

 Ask family and friends if they have any recommendations when it comes to jewelers.
 You want to go through the custom ring process with a jeweler that's reputable and has done this before.
 In addition to the trust factor, you also want to look for a jeweler who is already creating rings that mirror the style you're looking to create.
 Working with a jewelry designer whose quintessential style appeals to your design sensibility will ensure you end up with a ring you adore.
 "Most clients like to work with my collection as a base but put their own special touches on it," Kahn explains.
 Gandia adds that many designers welcome slight tweaks to their signature designs as well as completely custom creations depending on the bride's preferences.
 You can also completely start from scratch.